igorw/weblog/_posts/2012-12-12-sexpr-eval.md

 ## Limitations

 This implementation is already quite flexible.
-It allows new functions to be added dynamically, it allows the LISP code to call any PHP function that is mapped in the environment.
+It allows new functions to be added dynamically, it allows the Lisp code to call any PHP function that is mapped in the environment.
 But overall it is very basic, and many things are not yet working.